top of page

 SPEAKERS

 Southeastern Botany, LLC provides botanical consulting services and plant identification workshops throughout Florida and soon to adjoining states.
-Our services include vegetation monitoring, botanical inventories that can include rare and invasive plants, plant community mapping, floristic quality assessments,wetland delineation workshops, management plans and plant identification workshops.
+These services include vegetation monitoring, botanical inventories that can include rare and invasive plants, plant community mapping, floristic quality assessments, wetland delineation workshops, management plans and plant identification workshops.
 Group courses that meet the needs of your organization can be arranged in your area.

-We are dedicated to preparing natural resource professionals with a strong working knowledge of the regional flora, understanding that correctly identifying plants, invasives, grasses and sedges is a necessary component of jurisdictional wetland delineation, habitat management and restoration.
-We provide CEU certificates.
+We are dedicated to preparing natural resource professionals with a strong working knowledge of the regional flora, understanding that correctly identifying plants, including invasive and exotic plant species, is a necessary component of jurisdictional wetland delineation, habitat management and restoration.
+CEU certificates are provided for course completion.

 Christina M. Uranowski, President